by Dell Claiborne

 What is a Purchase and Sale agreement?

 The Purchase and Sale agreement is known by a few different names.
-For example, order you will also see it referred to as an agreement of sale.
+For example, you will also see it referred to as an agreement of sale.
 Most commonly the Purchase and Sale agreement is simply known as the Purchase Contract or just Contract.
 This is a document that states that the purchaser(s) intent to buy and the seller(s) intent to sell the property in question.
-The Purchase Agreement includes the terms of the transaction, unhealthy which are not limited to the following:
+The Purchase Agreement includes the terms of the transaction, which are not limited to the following:

 - The names and addresses of the sellers and purchasers

-- The purchase price and how it is to be paid, prescription including the amount of any down payment
+- The purchase price and how it is to be paid, including the amount of any down payment

 - Arrangements for financing